ShaMan123/react-native-math-view/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.
 If you're problem is related to `MathJax` internals try to provide more information, links, etc.

+**LaTeX**
+If your bug occurs when using a specific math expression add it here.

 **To Reproduce**
 Steps to reproduce the behavior.